Incentivizing Information Acquisition: The Model

 The agent chooses the precision $\lambda$ at a cost $c(\lambda)$.
 For example, suppose the agent's signal is the aggregation of many small independent signals.
 Then as the number of small signals becomes large, the aggregate signal tends to a Gaussian distribution.
 If the agent incurs a cost that depends on the number of small signals he gathers, then the agent effectively controls the standard deviation of the aggregate signal at a cost.
 I assume that the cost function $c$ is lower semicontinuous.\footnote{It would be natural to also assume that the cost function is increasing---that is, the higher the precision, the higher the cost.
 Imposing this assumption or not does not affect my results.} The pair $(\phi,c)$ constitutes the primitive of the model.

 The principal observes neither the agent's signal $s$ nor the agent's choice of precision $\lambda$.
-Instead, after observing the signal, the agent sends a report $a\in \mathbb R$ to the principal.
-Eventually both players observe the state $\theta$.\footnote{I relax this assumption in Section \ref{sec: unobserved state} where instead of eventually observing the state, they eventually observe a signal about the state.} The principal wants to incentivize the agent to maximize precision and truthfully report his signal.
+Instead, after observing the signal, the agent sends a report $a\in \mathbb R$ to the principal.\footnote{It is without loss for the agent to report his signal only.
+Asking the agent to report the precision additionally shall lead to a cheap talk.
+The agent shall report the precision that results in the largest expected transfer.} Eventually both players observe the state $\theta$.\footnote{I relax this assumption in Section \ref{sec: unobserved state} where instead of eventually observing the state, they eventually observe a signal about the state.} The principal wants to incentivize the agent to maximize precision and truthfully report his signal.
 She does so by means of a transfer.
 The transfer can depend on the state and the agent's report.
 The assumption that the realized state is contractible is familiar from the literature on belief elicitation via (proper) scoring rules and prediction markets, ubiquitous in the principal-expert literature, and well-suited to economic applications in which the state is publicly observable ex post (e.g., the outcome of an election being forecast by a pollster, or the conditions of a new market being analyzed by a consultant).

 I assume that the transfer $t$ is a function of the difference $\theta-a$ and it vanishes at infinity.
 That is, it satisfies

 As I discuss below, the assumption that the transfer depends only on the difference between $a - \theta$ is to ensure the agent's payoff is well-defined.
 I also assume limited liability, i.e., that the principal cannot take money from the agent, so that $t\ge 0$.
 In addition, the principal has a limited budget that does not depend on the state.
 She can use this budget only for the transfer.
 Without loss, I take the budget to be $1$.